 Europe-Asia Dialogue (2006)

 From February-April 2006 I was visiting professor at the University of Antwerp.
-During my stay, financed by UCSIA (University Center St. Ignatius – Antwerp), I taught classes on Deep Ecology, Buddhist Ethics, Buddhist Economics and Environmental Ethics in different programs at the University of Antwerp.
+During my stay, financed by UCSIA (University Center St. Ignatius – Antwerp), I taught classes on Deep Ecology, Buddhist Ethics, Buddhist Economics, and Environmental Ethics in different programs at the University of Antwerp.

 In economics, the frugal and industrious man has been praised by Adam Smith and promoted by Max Weber as the embodiment of worldly asceticism, the protestant driver of early capitalism.
 But by focusing on the instrumental value of frugality as a means to increase material welfare, they initiated a shift in the meaning of frugality.
 Frugality became related to savings and to investments for enhancing future welfare.
 This instrumentalization of frugality ends paradoxically in its elimination on the economic scene.
 Consumerism and material greed, just the opposite of frugality, are the basic drivers for increasing wealth and lead to an erosion of the intrinsic and spiritual meaning of frugality.